JohnnyWombwell/pixijs-fight/README.md

 - [x] Migrate to use a rendering / game framework (this repo - using PixiJS)
 - [x] Better dev build - e.g. copy-and-watch
 - [x] Avoid duplication in animation assets (define frames then animations contain keys for each frame)
+- [ ] Still need simple sprite animations but need a 'Body' entity that has physics states / sequences and associated texture animations
 - [ ] Convert `RunningAnimation` to an object.
 - [ ] Load POJOs into pixi specific resources at run time - e.g. `Rectangle` etc
 - [ ] Refactor char / app into renderers - e.g. char simulation + renderer that wraps it